lkihe/lkihe.github.io/projects/JakcieAI.md

 published: true
 labels:
   - XmL
-summary: "Personal project to upgrade the AI for Age of Empires 4"
+summary: "Mod to upgrade the AI for Age of Empires 4"
 ---

 [Link to Jakcie AI (requires a microsoft login to view)](https://www.ageofempires.com/mods/details/169622/).